chrishoward-au/Architect/readme.txt

 * ADDED: Simple demo mode that outlines Architect Blueprints.
 Add /?demo to the page URL.
 * ADDED: Message prompting crossgrade of Architect licence from Headway.
 * ADDED: Styling to Architect Beaver module
+* ADDED: Option to set and use a default Focal Point when no Focal Point set on an image
+* ADDED: Blueprint type to dropdown selector in Widget and Beaver module Blueprint selector
 * CHANGED: Export a Blueprint automatically downloads to a file
 * CHANGED: Admin backgrounds are now just gradients rather than SVG to save space
 * CHANGED: Using the 'No field.
 Use prefix and suffix only' option for custom field source no longer requires the Link Field attribute enabled.